MergunFrimen/ChargeFW2/README.md

 - [GEMMI](https://github.com/project-gemmi/gemmi) 0.4.7
 - [pybind11](https://github.com/pybind/pybind11) 2.5.0

+> **Note:**
-Tested on Fedora 32-36 and Ubuntu 20.04-22.04.
+> Tested on Fedora 32-36 and Ubuntu 20.04-22.04.
 Other version of the libraries might work too however this was not tested.

 ## Installation
 After downloading and unpacking the sources, run the following in the ChargeFW2 directory: